hylaea-miller/Identifying-the-impacts-of-extreme-weather/README.md

 Open the `.qmd` (Quarto) document.

 Ensure that the required R packages are installed.
-They can be found in the RMD folder.

 Render the document to generate the analysis and maps in PDF format.